gaspartartari/chess-system-java/README.md

 This chess game is implemented in Java and uses object-oriented programming principles.
 The project structure includes packages for the game logic (`chess`), the game interface (`application`), and a basic board game framework (`boardgame`).
 The chess pieces are implemented as separate classes, inheriting from the `ChessPiece` abstract class.

-Special thanks to the contributors who helped create this simple yet functional console chess game!